 - What is the most frustrating thing about where I live right now?

 - What is the best thing about where I live right now?

 - What is one more location specific self discovery journal prompt I would like to ask myself?
 Dig deep, close your eyes and write down the first words that come into your mind.

-Using self discovery journal prompts is a great way to achieve your goals!
-Use these personal growth journal prompts to keep your goals very specific, such as SMART PLAN Goals.
+Using self-discovery journal prompts is a great way to achieve your goals!
+Use this personal growth journal prompts to keep your goals very specific, such as SMART PLAN Goals.

 Journaling is perfect for setting SMART PLAN Goals.
 SMART = Specific, Measurable, Actionable, Realistic and Time Bound PLAN = Paper (on paper), List, Ahead (problems that may arise ahead), Now (what can you implement now?)